bibimbop123/sinatra-lesson/Sinatra_Educational_Guide.md

 > **Try This:** Change the string to `"Hi, [Your Name]!"` and reload the page.

+###require vs require_relative

+require loads libraries or gems that Ruby knows about (either built-in or installed).

+require_relative loads your own files, using a relative path (like "./my_file.rb").

 ---

 ### 🧩 2.
 Sinatra Philosophy & Structure